featheredtoast/satisfactory-monitoring/README.md

 ## Getting started

+### Requirements

+This monitoring stack may require a minimum of 2GB of RAM, the stack may not run properly otherwise.

 ### Installing and configuring the mod

 Install the [ficsit remote monitoring](https://ficsit.app/mod/FicsitRemoteMonitoring) mod with the [Satisfactory Mod Manager](https://smm.ficsit.app/).